king-tri-ton/github_trending_archive/readme.md

 ## Author's Note

 I came across an interesting project called [GitHub Trending Archive](https://github.com/frodeaa/github_trending_archive) but couldn't get it running on my Windows.
 I liked the project’s website ([archive](https://archive.faabli.com/)), and after some thought, I decided to create a similar project entirely in Python.
 I think it turned out great.
-Thanks to @frodeaa for the inspiration!
+Thanks to [@frodeaa](https://github.com/frodeaa) for the inspiration!

 ## Contacts

 If you have any questions or suggestions, feel free to contact me via [telegram](https://t.me/king_triton).

----